quist00/carpentries.org/_posts/2017/11/2017-11-13-online-meetings.md

 title: "Running effective online meetings with Zoom (or Google Hangouts, or ...)"
 date: 2017-11-08
 time: "00:00:13"
-tags: ["Online meetings", "Zoom", "Software Carpentry"]
+tags: ["Online Meetings", "Zoom", "Software Carpentry"]
 ---

 <p><b>This post originally appeared on the <a href="https://software-carpentry.org/">Software Carpentry website.</a></b></p>